-To enable HTTPS, select the Use an encrypted web connection radio button, and click Save.
+To enable HTTPS, select the Use an encrypted web connection (HTTPS) radio button, then Upload existing certificate, and click Save.

 If you simply click Save without uploading any files for the certificate or key, a self-signed certificate will be automatically generated by the Bridge.